 Signing someone else's name on a check

-But suppose an adult child signs an elderly parent's name because the parent is incapacitated, or a parent signs a child's name because the kid is away at college.
+But suppose you sign an elderly parent's name because the parent is incapacitated, or you sign your child's name because the kid is away at college.
 Guess what?
 Those signatures are still forgeries, unless a power of attorney is in effect.

 "In most cases, it's on behalf of a loved one who probably isn't going to object, but people should know that that's forgery," says Kaplan, who's now with the National Insurance Crime Bureau.